 Workforce & volume of work

-As mentioned earlier in this post, RPA is best suited for tasks that are rule-based, stable, consistent and data-driven.
+As mentioned earlier in this post, RPA is best suited for tasks that are rule-based, stable, consistent, and data-driven.
 Tasks that are constantly evolving and non-standardized cannot be undertaken and are not meant to be automated.
 Another aspect to be considered is the area in which the task takes place – front office or back office.
-Front office tasks tend to revolve around complex thinking, judgement, and decision-making skills, whereas back office tasks are more repetitive and transactional in nature.
-Thus, making back office tasks an ideal cause for automation.
+Front office tasks tend to revolve around complex thinking, judgment, and decision-making skills, whereas back-office tasks are more repetitive and transactional in nature.
+Thus, making back-office tasks an ideal cause for automation.